 Wiztax free online system guides you through the Offer in Compromise process and gives you helpful advice and tips every step of the way.
 Start with answering simple tax questions.
 Wiztax then calculates your Offer in Compromise settlement amount and fills out all the IRS OIC forms for you.

-Our Wiztax Experts have decades of Tax Law and IRS experience, and are always available to answer tax questions, assist with the Offer in Compromise process and review all IRS OIC forms before filing.
+Our Wiztax Experts have decades of tax relief services and Tax Law and IRS experience, and are always available to answer tax questions, assist with the Offer in Compromise process and review all IRS OIC forms before filing.
 We know which questions to ask in order to get the IRS the most complete and accurate information needed to make a decision about your Offer in Compromise.
 You can rest easy knowing that all your questions, from the simple to the complex, will be answered.

 Start for Free with Wiztax today and Wiztax will calculate and display you Offer amount instantly!